What Happens if the Uninsured Motorist Does not Pay Damages Awarded by a Court?

 Concerned You Might Not Be Able To Collect On Your Uninsured Motorist Claim?

-Rosenfeld Injury Lawyers can help you collect on a judgment against an uninsured motorist even if that person doesn't have any money.
+Rosenfeld Injury Lawyers LLC can help you collect on a judgment against an uninsured motorist even if that person doesn't have any money.
 There are still other options at your disposal.
-If you have been harmed by an uninsured motorist, then call the Rosenfeld Injury Lawyers today to obtain the recovery that is rightfully yours.
+If you have been harmed by an uninsured motorist, then contact the Rosenfeld Injury Lawyers LLC today to obtain the recovery that is rightfully yours.